YogurtTheHorse/asteroids/readme.md

 5. Shooting by pressing Z
 6. Shooting lasers when charged on X (in development)
 7. UFOs (in development)
+8. Change resolution by N\M and press F to enter fullscreen

 # Source code